The grand 1870 Woodruff-Fontaine House , which carefully preserves Victorian clothing and furnishings.

 Sun Studio information

-It doesn't look like much from outside, but this dusty storefront is ground zero for American rock and roll music.
+This dusty storefront is ground zero for American rock and roll music.
 Starting in the early 1950s, Sun's Sam Phillips recorded blues artists such as Howlin' Wolf, BB King and Ike Turner, followed by the rockabilly dynasty of Jerry Lee Lewis, Johnny Cash, Roy Orbison and, of course, the King himself (who started here in 1953).